 Our security property, progress-sensitive noninterference (PSNI), requires that under observably equivalent environments, a program must be able to componentwise observably-equivalently match observable outputs in its behaviors [31,8,12,32].
-For an example involving PSNI, see Appendix C.
+For an example involving PSNI, see the appendix.